dzackgarza/Notes/Graduate/GRE/Topics/Linear Algebra.md

 Computing the Determinant:
 - Take the Laplace expansion along any row or column
 - Reduce to $\mathrm{RREF}$, keeping track of the following effects:
-  - Permute two rows: no effect
+  - Permute two rows: changes sign
   -

 ## The Spaces of a Matrix / Linear Map